rahulkumar0023/codex/README.md

 ## Parsing invoices to Java objects

-The project includes a simple `XmlInvoiceReader` that uses the `peppol-ubl21` library to convert invoice XML into JAXB classes.
+The project includes a simple `XmlInvoiceReader` that relies on JAXB classes generated from the UBL 2.1 schemas.
 The following snippet parses

 an invoice and prints its ID: